team-fahrenheit/Vapor/README.md

 ## <a href='https://vapor.onrender.com/'>VAPOR</a>
 <p>     by <a href='https://github.com/EddieFahrenheit'>Edmund He</a>, <a href='https://github.com/Jasonp1992'>Jason Potvin</a>, and <a href='https://github.com/justintricate'>Justin Wooley</a> </p>
+<p> (Render shuts down after 15 min of inactivity.
+Please allow the page to load for a few seconds upon initially entering) </p>

 LinkedIn:
 <a href='https://www.linkedin.com/in/eddiefahrenheit/'>Edmund He</a> |